Shrikaran-CN/Cybercrime-Data-Warehouse-and-Analysis/README.md

  * The overall average crime rate is approximately 0.03, suggesting a relatively low but non-negligible rate across all counties.

 #### 2. Policing Strategies Effectiveness
- * Higher police presence (pol_p1000p) does not always correlate with lower crime rates, indicating that other factors might be influencing crime trends.
+ * Higher police presence (polpc) does not always correlate with lower crime rates, indicating that other factors might be influencing crime trends.
- * Counties with high crime rates (e.g., 119, 129, and 63) also show higher crime density, emphasizing the need for targeted policing efforts in these areas.
+ * Counties with high crime rates (e.g., 119, 129, and 63) also show higher population density, emphasizing the need for targeted policing efforts in these areas.
  * Probabilities of arrest (prbarr) and conviction (prbconv) vary across counties, affecting overall crime deterrence effectiveness.
  * Some counties with low crime rates still have significant police presence, suggesting potential inefficiencies in resource allocation.

 ### Recommendations for NCCU
-* Focus policing efforts on high-crime counties such as 119, 129, and 63 to improve crime prevention strategies.
+* Focus policing efforts on high-crime counties such as 119, 129, and 63, where high population density may contribute to crime trends.
 * Investigate the causes of crime fluctuations over the years to identify patterns and external influences.
 * Reassess police resource allocation to ensure that high-crime areas receive adequate law enforcement support.
 * Enhance arrest and conviction rates in crime-prone areas to strengthen deterrence measures.